 If one or more of the CMCD metrics schemes specified in table 7.8.1-1 is indicated in the client metrics reporting configurations provided to the Media Session Handler, the corresponding class(es) of CMCD information shall be collected by the Media Player and reported to the 5GMSd AS at reference point M4d per [CMCDv1].
 In addition:

-- The currently effective Media Player Entry for DASH may restrict the subset of Service Locations and/or Adaptation Sets and/or media object types for which CMCD information is reported.
+- The currently effective Media Player Entry may restrict the subset of Service Locations and/or media object types for which CMCD information is reported.
 These are honoured by the Media Player.

 - The Media Player shall include in every CMCD report the current media delivery session identifier in the sessionId property of the MetricsSession (see clause 9.5.3.2 of TS 26.510 [56]).
 If the currently effective Media Player Entry declares a session identifier of its own for the purpose of client data reporting, this is typically used to populate the CMCD sid key (e.g., as required by clauses K.3.7 and K.4.2.7 of ISO/IEC 23009-1 [32]); otherwise, this key shall be populated with the current media delivery session identifier.